Nondiscrimination Legislation Historical Narrative

 Thirty-three years after Abzug and Koch introduced the first version of a federal bill to outlaw discrimination on the basis of sexual orientation, only modest progress has been made toward the enactment of federal protections.
 This, despite steady and persistent work to build support, despite the tailoring of the bill to narrow its scope in hopes of broadening its base of support, despite ever-increasing levels of public backing for LGBT equality in employment, despite the greater capacity in our movement and its organizations, despite the enactment of nondiscrimination laws in 17 states and the District of Columbia and nearly 150 cities and towns.

 Through dogged determination and uncompromising vision, the Task Force has built the political power of LGBT communities from the ground up, challenging the immorality of discrimination and violence against us.
 Beginning with the introduction of the Abzug and Koch bill, we have advocated not only for passage of federal nondiscrimination protections, but also for a full, national response to the AIDS crisis, to the ongoing tragedy of bias-motivated harassment and crime, and to the plight of LGBT youth rejected by their families.
 We have fought back against attacks on our communities by all three branches of the federal government in five successive presidential administrations.
-For more than three decades, we have insisted that the dignity and value of LGBT people be recognized and acknowledged by our national government, an insistence that paves the way for passage of what is now a transgender-inclusive Employment Nondiscrimination Act (ENDA).
+For more than three decades, we have insisted that the dignity and value of LGBT people be recognized and acknowledged by our national government.

 - The Issues